Debjoy10/tardis/docs/installation.rst

 .. warning::

-    TARDIS is only compatbile with Python >3.6
+    TARDIS is only compatible with Python >3.6

 .. note::
     We strongly recommend to install TARDIS within an Anaconda environment and